Survivor Benefit Plan (SBP)

 Summary

-Military pay, including active duty pay and allowances and retired pay, stops upon a Service member’s death.
-The Survivor Benefit Plan (SBP) is a program through which the Department of Defense provides monthly, cost-of-living-adjusted income to eligible survivors of Service members who die on Active Duty in the line of duty, including Reserve Airmen and National Guard Airmen who die on Federal Active Duty in the line of duty and Retired Service members who choose to continue participating in the program after they retire.
+Military pay, including active duty pay and allowances and retired pay, stops upon a service member’s death.
+The Survivor Benefit Plan (SBP) is a program through which the Department of Defense provides monthly, cost-of-living-adjusted income to eligible survivors of service members who die on Active Duty in the line of duty, including Reserve Airmen and National Guard Airmen who die on Federal Active Duty in the line of duty and Retired Service members who choose to continue participating in the program after they retire.

 Service members who retire due to a service-connected disability incurred while on active duty, whether Regular or Reserve, may participate in SBP.